Encoding quantum bits in bound electronic states of a graphene nanotorus: Qubit initialization and control

 By comparing the above equation with Eq.~\eqref{Eq-psi-gen}, it becomes clear the total evolution time and the phase $\phi$ can be chosen to achieve any state of the form \eqref{Eq-psi-gen}.
 As an illustration, we show in Fig.~\SubFig{Fig-BlochSphere}{a} the trajectory of the quantum state on the Bloch sphere, driven by Hamiltonian~\eqref{Ap-Heff}.
 After initializing the system in the state $\ket{0}$, we set the total evolution time as $\tau = \pi/2\Omega$ such that the final state is one of the set of quantum states $\Ecal$ at the equator of the Bloch sphere, which is a set of states with maximum quantum coherence in basis $\{\ket{0},\ket{1}\}$~\cite{Streltsov:17}.
 That is, the set $\Ecal$ of all states of the form $\ket{\xi(\eta)}\!=\!(\ket{0} + e^{i\eta}\ket{1})/\sqrt{2}$.
 Hence, by tuning the parameter $\phi$, we can prepare any state in $\Ecal$.
 In Fig.~\SubFig{Fig-BlochSphere}{b}, we show sequential steps of the implementation for each evolution considered in Fig.~\SubFig{Fig-BlochSphere}{a}.
-In Fig.~\SubFig{Fig-BlochSphere}{c} the equivalent quantum circuit where a Hadamard and phase gate are implemented, two genuine quantum gates which do not have an equivalent in classical computation~\cite{Nielsen:Book}.
+In Fig.~\SubFig{Fig-BlochSphere}{c} we present the equivalent quantum circuit, which corresponds to the Hadamard and phase gates, two genuine quantum gates which do not have an equivalent in classical computation~\cite{Nielsen:Book}.